Marko010101/Star-Wars/README.md

 ### Details Page & Hidden Info

 On each character's details page, I initially display only essential information.
 Below this, there are four buttons for additional hidden details (films, species, starships, and vehicles).
-Clicking these buttons toggles the corresponding data.
+Clicking these buttons toggles the corresponding data, but the button without data will not be clickable.
 I send new HTTP requests for each button click and display only the relevant information.
 If the same button is clicked again, the info is hidden.
 I created separate files for each hidden detail component, but they share the same styles to optimize performance (I couldn’t reuse a single file because the data structures are different).

 ### Project Timeline

 I completed the main requirements for this project in two days including paggination and implemented responsiveness on the third day.

+### Check out the live version of my project here : https://sstarwarss.netlify.app/

 ### How to Launch the Project